 www.petsathome.com

-AVA Optimum Health Medium Breed Senior Dog Food is veterinary approved and a perfect choice for those wanting to feed their senior dog quality natural food.
-As well as being easily digestible for your pooch, the food contains all you need to promote a dog's overall well-being, including glucosamine to support joint conditions.
+AVA Optimum Health Medium Breed Senior Dog Food is veterinary-approved and perfect for those wanting to feed their senior dog quality natural food.
+The food is easily digestible for your pooch and contains all you need to promote a dog's overall well-being, including glucosamine to support joint conditions.

 Pros